mattikl/coderbot/README.md

 A chatbot that conducts coding interviews.

 Used for learning, demo and entertainment purposes.
+This is a quick exercise for building a chatbot you can talk with, may use macos specific tools.

 ## Install requirements